 The Intramurals and Campus Recreational Services program is a unique opportunity for members of the Fayetteville State University community to participate together in sports leagues, tournaments and special events.
 There are five team sports competitions: basketball, flag football, soccer, softball and volleyball.
-Other individual sports and special events include track, table tennis, racquetball, tennis and self-defense.
+Other individual sports and special events include track, soccer, dodge ball, racquet ball, weightlifting, swimming, water aerobics, exercise equipment/ activities (Zumba, T-25 & Insanity), indoor/ outdoor track, and bike riding.

 Participants do not have to possess superior athletic abilities.
 All levels of skill are incorporated.
 Eligibility is limited to Fayetteville State University students, faculty, and staff.
 Complete participant eligibility rules and sport specific rules can be found in the soon to be published Intramurals and Recreational Services Handbook.

-The Intramurals and Recreational Services Office is located in the Lilly Gymnasium, room 206.
+The Intramurals Sports Office is located on the first floor of Williams Hall.